 Simply enter your word into the provided search field on that page and hit enter.
-Right at the top, you’ll see whether your word is playable in Scrabble, as well as how many points it is worth, the part of speech, and a brief definition.
+Right at the top, you’ll see whether your word is playable in Scrabble.
+You’ll also see how many points it is worth, the part of speech and a brief definition.
 Below that, you’ll get a list of Scrabble words that use the same letters, in case you’re curious about other options you may have.

 Our Scrabble dictionary is especially handy if you’re playing the traditional Scrabble board game.
-Just keep the page up on your device of choice and refer to our Scrabble dictionary whenever someone challenges a word in Scrabble.
-Get ready for the “I told you so!”
+Keep the page up on your device of choice and refer to our Scrabble dictionary whenever someone challenges a word in Scrabble.
+Get ready for the chance to say “I told you so!”